learn-co-students/ds-ts-visualize_ts-nyc-career-ds-062518/README.md

 yr_1990 = None
 groups_monthly = None

-# Add each month to dataFraqme as a column
+# Add each month to dataFrame as a column
 months_1990 = None
 months_df = None